dojoengine/emoji-man/readme.md

 a.
 Initialising the project
 b.
 Looking at the project structure
 c.
 Looking at the Scarb
+d.
+Cairo explanation

 ### Step 2: Your first model

 a.
 Thinking about model structure
 b.
 Creating a model and their state structure.
-101 on ECS.
+101 on [ECS](https://github.com/SanderMertens/ecs-faq)
+c.
+Dojo is not purely ECS

 ### Step 3: Your first system